-Old San Juan, 0 miles.
+Old San Juan, 0 miles (0 km).
 Today we’ll meet up in San Juan at our starting point where we’ll begin getting oriented and acquainted.
 We should have ample time to explore Distrito Histórico del Viejo San Juan, the Old San Juan Historic District, which preserves the second oldest continuously inhabited European settlement in the Western Hemisphere.

-Old San Juan, 55 miles.
-On this, our final day of riding on Borínquen—the native name for Puerto Rico—we’ll bicycle through Punta Maracayo, Arecibo, and Laguna Tortuguero, a natural reserve known for its caimans, an exotic crocodile species native to Central and South America.
-After swinging inland and passing through the alluring town of Vega Baja, we’ll return to the shoreline and ride to Dorado, the island’s oldest destination resort.
+Old San Juan, 36 miles (60 km).
+On this, our final day of riding on Borínquen—the native name for Puerto Rico— we’ll pass through the alluring town of Vega Baja and return to the shoreline to ride to Dorado, the island’s oldest destination resort.
 Soon thereafter, we’ll reenter the metropolitana of San Juan by way of Levitown and Sabana Seca, finishing up with a ferry ride into Old San Juan.
-There we’ll toast with our glasses full of rum, or alternative drink of choice, to an unforgettable Caribbean adventure full of sun, sand, and salty air.
+There we’ll toast to an unforgettable Caribbean adventure full of sun, sand, and salty air.

 This is a new tour, or one we have not offered in awhile.
 Sign up and be one of the first cyclists to contribute to this testimonials page!
 For now read what past tour participants have said about some of our other trips.

 "I thoroughly enjoyed it.
 The ride was an excellent escape from the real world."